-The Bank recognizes the cost of employee services received in exchange for awards of stock options, or other equity instruments, based on the grant-date fair value of those awards.
+The Bank recognizes the cost of employee services received in exchange for awards of stock options, or other equity instruments, based on the fair value on grant-date of the awards.
 This cost is recognized over the period which an employee is required to provide services in exchange for the award, generally the vesting period, on a straight-line basis.